Simulating lossy Gaussian boson sampling with matrix product operators: Results

-Further, the full simulations and asymptotic forms agree quantitatively, as shown in Fig. \ref{EE_scaling}.
+We further conduct full MPO simulations of GBS and numerically calculate the MPO EE.
+The MPO EE obtained from the full simulations and asymptotic estimates agree quantitatively, as shown in Fig. \ref{EE_scaling}.
 However, we observe that the quality of agreement is poor when MPO EE is small such as in many $\gamma=\frac{1}{4}$ data points when the number of input squeezed states $N$ is small.
 In the regime of small MPO EE but large $N$, we attribute the disagreement to the formal differences between regular MPOs and MPOs in a $U(1)$ symmetric form.
 This is easy to see as even a product state can have non-zero $U(1)$ symmetric MPO EE simply due to the existence of different charges.
 For small $N$, we expect the quality of the approximation to be poor because we are no longer in the asymptotic limit.
 Further disagreement can also be attributed to the fact that the $U(1)$ symmetric full simulations are limited by the bond dimension.
-We ensure that all plotted data points are simulated to $1-\text{Tr}(\hat{\rho})<0.1$, which previous work established as a good proxy to the total variation error that is computationally lightweight.
+We ensure that all plotted data points are simulated to $1-\text{Tr}(\hat{\rho})<0.1$, which previous work established as a good proxy to the fidelity and the total variation error that is computationally lightweight \cite{zhang2022entanglement, oh2021classical}.

 Lastly, we investigate the effect of squeezing on MPO EE with our full $U(1)$ symmetric simulations.
 We choose to investigate $\gamma=\frac{1}{4}$ for easier simulation.
 Fig. \ref{r_scaling} shows an increase in MPO EE with increasing squeezing parameter $r$.
 It is important to note that the average number of output photons scales with the average number of input photons $N$, not the number of squeezed states.
 This means that for the same number of input squeezed states and $\beta$, a higher squeezing parameter has a higher loss.
 Increasing the average number of photons per squeezed mode from 1 to 2 and 4 only moderately increases the MPO EE compared to increasing $N$.
 This observation is similar to the previous finding for Fock state boson sampling: if the number of input modes stays the same and the number of photons per mode increases, the MPO EE grows slowly and can be efficiently simulated \cite{oh2021classical}.